-Our sincere thanks to Stearns Weaver Miller and Helios Education Foundation for generously making this program possible and to all the Black-owned and led partners, whom you can read about at the bottom of this page, that helped us bring this evening to life.
+We sincerely thank Stearns Weaver Miller and Helios Education Foundation for generously making this program possible and to all the Black-owned and led partners, whom you can read about at the bottom of this page, who helped us bring the evening to life.

-If you would like to support the Racial Equity Fund by making a donation, please click on the button below.
+If you would like to support the Racial Equity Fund by donating, please click the button below.

 From its Bahamian and African American roots, to its current multiplicity of Black Identities.
 Miami’s Black community has played a large role in the social, cultural, and economic development of the city.
 This collage acknowledges these black communities, by depicting historically black spaces around the city while highlighting the new growth of positive development in these neighborhoods.
 As our city continues to grow, we must keep the stories of these historical spaces alive to honor the people who helped build this city; while we continue to build the future of Miami.